 Personally, A-List would be worth $162 a year and A-List Preferred would be worth $426.

-It’s not nearly as valuable as our Companion Pass, which is easily worth thousands of dollars each year, but a nice perk.
+It’s not nearly as valuable as our Companion Pass, which is easily worth thousands of dollars each year depending on how often you fly, but it’s a nice perk.